-If the true value of the land is \$25,000 (\$50,000 for qualifying veterans or the surviving spouses of public service officers killed in the line of duty) or greater, all of the homestead reduction will go to the land.
+If the true value of the land is \$25,000 (\$50,000 for qualifying veterans) or greater, all of the homestead reduction will go to the land.
 Since the land absorbed the maximum homestead reduction in this example, the manufactured or mobile home gets no reduction.
 Consequently, the total tax savings, calculated under the real property method above, appears on the real property tax bill.

-Example 2: Total Reduction for Land and Home is Less Than Maximum

-Assume the following additional facts: the true value of the land is \$5,000 for a traditional homestead recipient and \$10,000 for a qualifying veteran or surviving spouse of a public service officer killed in the line of duty; and the true value or cost (depending on the method of taxation: like real or depreciation schedule) of the manufactured or mobile home is \$15,000 and \$30,000 for the qualifying veteran.
+Example 2: Total Reduction for Land and Home is Less Than Maximum traditional homestead recipient and \$10,000 for a qualifying veteran; and the true value or cost (depending on the method of taxation: like real or depreciation schedule) of the manufactured or mobile home is \$15,000 and \$30,000 for the qualifying veteran.